-- Online: www.olympic.edu/GettingStarted - Paper: Application is available in the quarterly schedule, The View, at all campuses, or mailed upon request.
+- Online: www.olympic.edu/ - Paper: Application is available at all campuses, or mailed upon request.
 Review "Application Process" on page 7.

 High school transcripts are not required for admission.
 An application fee is not charged.
 When received, an admissions letter will be sent by email or postal mail and will contain the student identification number (SID) and important information.